 - Threat response – Organizations must have a documented strategy in place for responding to threats and risks as they take place.
 This may include communication protocols, security expectations, and reporting measures.
 In response to certain risks, informing stakeholders and customers may be required.

 - Regulatory requirements – Companies also need integrated risk management in order to meet standards under policies like GLBA, NIST, and other cybersecurity frameworks.
 Potential violations or breaks in these standards can result in massive fines and damaged reputations.

 Putting the Pieces Together—How Third-Party Risk Management Fits Into Your Strategy

-Whether you’re brand new to risk management or you’re revamping an existing strategy, you can think about integrated risk management as an umbrella.
-IRM is a comprehensive set of processes that covers all of the activities that a business conducts, which may vary in level of tangible risk.
+Whether you’re brand new to risk management or revamping an existing strategy, you can think about integrated risk management as an umbrella.
+Integrated risk management is a comprehensive set of processes that covers all of the activities that a business conducts, which may vary in level of tangible risk.

 Third-party risk management falls under that primary umbrella.
 It is an essential component for any organization that relies on third-party vendors, partners, or software as a way to conduct normal business.

 Without third-party risk management, an organization’s overall risk reduction strategy may fail simply because its third-party platforms hinder it from being protected, secure, and risk-averse.